lethargilistic/blog/0011-an-americans-thoughts-on-the-100th-armistice-day.md

 Hell, we don't even call Armistice Day "Armistice Day," preferring the abstract "Veteran's Day" as if that alone doesn't make us hypocrites every time we say "Never Forget."
 We have already forgotten.
-It's common in many war stories I've read that involved the "home front," so to speak, is that the women, children, old, and otherwise non-combatants would crowd around and discuss the news of the war as though it were happening next door.
+It's common in many war stories I've read that involved the "home front," so to speak, that the women, children, old, and otherwise non-combatants would crowd around and discuss the news of the war as though it were happening next door.
 I ask my fellow Americans to try and see if they even remember the last time they heard